sherlockhoatszx/qiubai/README.md

 ## Introduction
 Here is a crawler demo excuted by 'Scrapy'.
-It crawl the website of 'qiushibaike',which is a joke collection web in china.
+It crawls the website of 'qiushibaike',which is a joke collection web in china.

-##Items
+##Items defination:
 include:
 author
 content